 Recommended selections include the following.

-'Fwang Tung'.
-Pale yellow, 5- to 6-in.-long fruit is firm and very sweet, with few seeds.
-Self-fertile.
+- Pale yellow, 5- to 6 inches-long fruit is firm and very sweet, with few seeds.

-'Lara'.
-Fruit is 45 in. long; dark yellow to orange.
-Sweet flavor.
-Self-fertile
+- Fruit is 45 inches long; dark yellow to orange.

 Although carambola briefly tolerates temperatures as low as 27F, it really is best planted in frost-free locations.
 The soil should be well drained and moderately acid (pH 5.56.5); chlorosis (yellow leaves with green veins) often occurs in alkaline soil.
 Fertile soil containing lots of organic matter results in faster growth and more fruit.
 The tree is quite susceptible to drought, so water it regularly during dry periods, even in winter.
 Fertilize two or three times a year during periods of active growth with an appropriate fruit-tree fertilizer.
 Full sun is a must.
 Pruning is rarely necessary, and pests are seldom serious.